dotnet/docs-aspire/docs/community-toolkit/ollama.md

 ### Add Ollama resource

 In the app host project, register and consume the Ollama integration using the `AddOllama` extension method to add the Ollama container to the application builder.
-You can then add models to the container, which will be downloaded and run when the container starts, using the `AddModel` extension method.
+You can then add models to the container, which downloads and run when the container starts, using the `AddModel` extension method.

 ```csharp
 var ollama = builder.AddOllama("ollama")